VaggM/UniversityGui/Descriptions/gui/GuiDepartment.md

 >
 > 5. adds a complete button with its own actionPerformed method when it's being tapped
 >
-> 6. we get the variables writter within winText and try to create a Department object
+> 6. gets the variables writter within winText and tries to create a Department object
 >
 >  if no error occurs, we discpatch the window and show a completion message
 >